Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Fans, symplectic geometry, and winding numbers

 \subsection{Applications to symplectic geometry}

-While Delzant polygons are in correspondence with toric manifolds, semitoric polygons are associated with the so called semitoric integrable systems.
-A \emph{semitoric integrable system} (or \emph{semitoric manifold}) is given by a triple $(M, \om, F:M\to\R^2)$ where $(M,\om)$ is a connected symplectic $4$\--manifold and $F:M\to\R^2$ is an integrable system given by two maps $J,H:M\to\R^2$ such that $J$ is a proper map which generates a periodic flow (see Definition~\ref{def_stsystem} for the precise definition).
-In \cite{PeVNconstruct2011} the authors prove a result analogous to Delzant's, classifying semitoric systems satisfying a mild assumption via a list of ingredients which includes a family of polygons (there is an overview of this result in Section \ref{sec_invariantsofst}).
+While Delzant polygons are in correspondence with closed toric manifolds, semitoric polygons are associated with the so-called semitoric integrable systems.
+A \emph{semitoric integrable system} (or \emph{semitoric manifold}) is given by a triple $(M, \om, F\colon M\to\R^2)$ where $(M,\om)$ is a connected symplectic $4$-manifold and $F\colon M\to\R^2$ is an integrable system given by two maps $J,H\colon M\to\R^2$ such that $J$ is a proper map which generates a~periodic f\/low (see Def\/inition~\ref{def_stsystem} for the precise def\/inition).
+In~\cite{PeVNconstruct2011} the authors prove a result analogous to Delzant's, classifying semitoric systems satisfying a mild assumption via a list of ingredients which includes a family of polygons (there is an overview of this result in Section~\ref{sec_invariantsofst}).

-In \cite{PaSTMetric2015} the second author defines a metric space structure for the moduli space of semitoric systems using \cite{PeVNconstruct2011} This metric space structure is related to the Duistermaat-Heckman measure, induces a topology that respects continuous transformations of the invariants of semitoric systems, and agrees with the known metric on toric integrable systems~\cite{PePRS2013}.
-A natural question is whether, with respect to a such structure, the space is path-connected.
-That is, can two semitoric systems be continuously deformed onto one another, via a path of semitoric systems?
+In \cite{PaSTMetric2015} the second author def\/ines a metric space structure for the moduli space of semitoric systems using~\cite{PeVNconstruct2011}, which is related to the Duistermaat--Heckman measure.
+The metric is designed to induce a topology that respects continuous transformations of the invariants of semitoric systems (this follows tautologically from the def\/inition) and to be compatible with the known topology on toric integrable systems from~\cite{PePRS2013}, in the sense that the projection map from isomorphism classes of compact semitoric systems with zero focus-focus points to toric systems is continuous, as proven in~\cite[Corollary~4.14]{PaSTMetric2015} (this map is an projection since the isomorphism for toric integrable systems is strictly weaker than that for semitoric systems).
+A~natural question is whether, with respect to a such structure, the space is path-connected.
+That is, can two isomorphism classes of semitoric systems be continuously deformed (with respect to the above topology) into one another, via a continuous path of isomorphism classes of semitoric systems?

-This is preceded by~\cite{PePRS2013} in which the authors construct a natural metric on the moduli space of symplectic toric manifolds which is related to the Duistermaat-Heckman measure and prove Theorem \ref{thm_toricconnected}, which is used to conclude the following.
+This is preceded by~\cite{PePRS2013} in which the authors construct a natural metric on the moduli space of symplectic toric manifolds which is related to the Duistermaat--Heckman measure and prove Theorem~\ref{thm_toricconnected}, which is used to conclude the following.